-Rheumatoid arthritis (RA) is an autoimmune disease of unknown origin that is characterized by symmetric inflammation of joints, especially of the hands, feet, and knees.
-Severity of the disease varies widely from patient to patient and from time to time within the same patient. the prevalence of the disease range from 1% to 2% of the population.
-Disease onset usually occurs between ages 35 and 50 years and is more in women than men by a 3:1 ratio.
-Other factors, such as socioeconomic status, education, and psychosocial stress, have been suggested to play predisposing roles.
+Rheumatoid arthritis is an autoimmune disease of unknown origin characterized by symmetric inflammation of joints, especially of the hands, feet, and knees.
+The severity of the disease varies widely from patient to patient and fluctuates over time within the same patient.
+Disease onset usually occurs between ages 35 and 50 years.
+RA is more prevalent in women than in men by a 3:1 ratio.